hadronized/blog/Getting_Into_Netwire.md

 > *“A way to forward events?”*

 Yes!
-But more mainly, a way to augment our `Behavior t a` with inputs!
+But more mainly, a way to extend our `Behavior t a` with inputs!
 Don’t get me wrong, we are not talking about a reactive *value* here.
 We are talking about a reactive *relationship*: